jitsi/jitsi-videobridge/doc/muc.md

 ```

 # Videobridge configuration
+This section is applies only to the new configuration scheme.
+If you are using the
+old configuration scheme (`sip-communicator.properties`), or if you are
+uncertain, use the section on legacy configuration below.

-Using the new videobrige configuration, MUC mode can be enabled by adding the following to the `videobridge` section of the config file:
+To enable the MUC mode add the following to the `videobridge` section of the config file:
 ```
 stats {
   # Enable broadcasting stats/presence in a MUC